Assignment 4: Using Multiple Models; Creating Model Data

 Every function/method must include a descriptive docstring that explains what the function does and identifies/defines each of the parameters to the function.

-Continue working on the mini_insta
+Continue working on the mini_insta Application

-Continue to do this work within your existing Django project, within the mini_insta
+Continue to do this work within your existing Django project, within the mini_insta.

 application that you worked on in Assignment 3.